 As in moral management, treating people with respect in normalizing, domestic settings leads them to exercise greater “moral restraint” or self-control over their impulses.
 When you are in someone’s home, you feel obliged to treat your hosts and their property with consideration, but in an institution, anything goes.
 This helps us understand why it is possible to care for patients in involuntary treatment in open-door, domestic settings.
 If the alternative setting is more attractive to the person than a hospital, then he or she will call upon reserves of self-control in order to be allowed stay there rather than in hospital.

-Recently developed British hospital alternatives are similar to Cedar House and Balsam House in that they are small (average capacity 8 beds), provide a fairly extended period of care (over a month on average), have staff awake at night and accept compulsory admissions.
+Recently developed British hospital alternatives are similar to Balsam House in that they are small (average capacity 8 beds), provide a fairly extended period of care (over a month on average), have staff awake at night and accept compulsory admissions.
 A substantial proportion of patients are compulsorily admitted and most suffer from psychosis.

 Crisis homes – private family homes that accommodate people with acute psychiatric problems while they receive treatment from the mental health system – are another domestic-style acute treatment approach that reinforces the concept of “moral restraint.”
 (See moral management.)
 Care systems have been established in Wisconsin and Colorado in the USA, in Sydney, Australia, and elsewhere.
 Psychiatrists, nurses and other staff from the mental health service work with the family in providing care and treatment.
 These foster families are selected for their warmth and acceptance but are not expected to offer counseling.
 The job of the family is to provide a home-like environment and tell staff what they observe while the client receives professional treatment.
 Each client is provided his or her own room and treated like a guest.
 Some of these programs have operated for decades; the average length of stay in the home is around ten days.
 They have shown themselves to be valuable for the acute care for people with psychosis and for the crisis care of clients with borderline personality disorder.